Western University investigates multiple reports of sexual violence over the weekend | CBC News

 Western University investigates multiple reports of sexual violence over the weekend

-The university says it has taken 'immediate steps' to ensure student safety
+The London, Ont., university says it has taken 'immediate steps' to ensure student safety

-Western University is investigating multiple reports of sexual violence which are alleged to have happened over the weekend as orientation week wound down.
+Western University is investigating multiple reports of sexual violence that are alleged to have happened over the weekend in London, Ont., as orientation week wound down.

 "I want to be very clear: sexual violence will not be tolerated.
 Nothing is more important than the safety and welfare of our campus community.
 As part of Western's policy on gender-based and sexual violence, we assess and act immediately on any reports of sexual violence."

-There are many reports about the violence on social media, but CBC News has not been able to verify those reports.
+Many reports about the alleged violence are on social media, but CBC News has not been able to verify the reports.

-The Western Gazette, the university's student newspaper, reported that the sexual violence involved students living in Medway-Sydenham Hall.
+The Western Gazette, the student newspaper, reported the sexual violence involved students living in Medway-Sydenham Hall.

-As of Sunday afternoon, London police was not involved in the investigation, a police spokesperson said.
+As of Sunday afternoon, London police were not involved in the investigation, a police spokesperson said.

 As of Sunday night, there had been no formal report or complaint under its gender-based and sexual violence policy, Alleyne said.